jnunez03/KaggleVisualization/README.md

 ## I chose to look at the "jobs with the most employees"(most common jobs) and find the distribution of gross pay!
 ![alljobs3 0](https://user-images.githubusercontent.com/23710841/37370693-5f26cc82-26e3-11e8-8569-6bf4ad25a059.png)
 - note: clicking on the actual graph will make viewing it more clear!
+- Only 1 of the variables is indecipherable.
+If anyone wants to take a shot at figuring it out, please let me know!
 __________________________________________________________________________________________________________________
 # UPDATE 1.0!
 (3/10/2018) Fixed Variable!
 - I was able to correctly clean one of the variables in my data frame, so now I can look deeper into each job title such as teachers, firefighters, police, etc., and do further analysis.
 I could check for difference in pay vs experience working as well as distributions of pay for specific job titles, etc.